 ![]() |

 Cats are everywhere in Bangkok and seem to be friendly and better respected than the wild dog population.
-These cats have kinky tails and obviously a mixed breed. |
+These cats have kinky tails and are obviously mixed breeds. |

 ![]() |